mintforpeople/robobo-remote-control-ws-ios/README.md

 Connecting a client to the remote module server will show the status being sent from the sensing module.

 ## Requirements
-This module depends on robobo-framework-ios-pod and robobo-remote-control-ios, add it to your podfile as follows:
+This module depends on robobo-framework-ios-pod and robobo-remote-control-ios, add them to your podfile as follows:

 ```ruby
 pod 'robobo-framework-ios-pod','~>0.1.0'